tsahara/r7rs/content/basic.md

 An identifier\index{identifier} can name either a type of syntax or a location where a value can be stored.
-An identifier that names a type of syntax is called a {\em syntactic keyword}\mainindex{syntactic keyword}
+An identifier that names a type of syntax is called a _syntactic keyword_\mainindex{syntactic keyword}
-and is said to be {\em bound} to a transformer for that syntax.
-An identifier that names a location is called a {\em variable}\mainindex{variable} and is said to be {\em bound} to that location.
-The set of all visible bindings\mainindex{binding} in effect at some point in a program is known as the {\em environment} in effect at that point.
+and is said to be _bound_ to a transformer for that syntax.
+An identifier that names a location is called a _variable_\mainindex{variable} and is said to be _bound_ to that location.
+The set of all visible bindings\mainindex{binding} in effect at some point in a program is known as the _environment_ in effect at that point.
 The value stored in the location to which a variable is bound is called the variable's value.
 By abuse of terminology, the variable is sometimes said to name the value or to be bound to the value.
 This is not quite